ewalldo/Packages-Project/Assets/Tween/README.md

 - 1.1.3: Add more options to Renderer tweens
 - 1.2: Add material tweens
 - 1.2.1: Add AnimationCurveEasing
+- 1.3: Add Shake tweens to the Transform component and PunchEasing

 ## 3 - Features <a name="features"/>
 - Offers the possibility of "tween" many types of components.